grafana/agent/production/kubernetes/README.md

 3. Apply the modified manifest file: `kubectl -ndefault apply -f manifest.yaml`.

+This directory also conains an `install-bare.sh` script that is used inside of Grafana Cloud instructions.
+If using the Grafana Agent outside of Grafana Cloud, it is recommended to follow the steps above instead of calling this script directly.

 ## Rebuilding the manifests

 The manifests provided are created using Grafana Labs' production